-Zarina Zabrisky has focused on the independent journalism since November 9, 2017.
+Zarina Zabrisky has focused on independent journalism since November 9, 2016.

 There are times when silence is a crime, said Ukrainian poet Vasyl Stus.

 Zabrisky chose to use her writing skills as a weapon to fight fascism.
 In 1938, the first film about the threat of fascism, "Professor Mamlock" was directed by Zabrisky's great-great-uncle Adolf Minkin.
-Following her family tradition, she investigates the collusion between the Russian oligarchy and Trump's administration; debunks Russian propaganda and reports from the resistance events in San Franciso Bay Area and throughout the world.
-Follow Zabrisky's journalistic work at Medium where she is a suggested writer in Politics, a contributor to Indivisible Movement, Crossing Genres, Mosaic and other publications, and was featured as a top writer in Psychology and History genres in 2017.
+Following her family tradition, she investigated the collusion between the Russian oligarchy and Trump's administration; debunked Russian propaganda and reported from the resistance events in San Franciso Bay Area and throughout the world.
+In 2020--2021, Zabrisky covered the opposition struggle in Russia and Belarus.
+Follow Zabrisky's journalistic work at Medium where she was featured as a suggested writer in Politics and a top writer in History, Satire, and Psychology.
+Zabrisky is a contributor to Indivisible Movement, Crossing Genres, Mosaic, and other publications and a contributor to Byline Times.
+(UK.)

 "They can't take away our right to thought."--"Professor Mamlock (1938 film).